 - (a) Use Treatment Control BMPs to Remove Pollutants from any Design Storm Runoff Not Retained On-Site.
-The development shall implement a Treatment Control BMP (or suite of BMPs) to remove pollutants of concern from any portion of the runoff produced by the 85th percentile 24-hour design storm (see 20.717.020 (C)(4)) that is not retained on-site using a LID or comparable approach. - (b) Use Treatment Control BMPs Prior to Infiltration Where Necessary and Effective.
+The development shall implement a Treatment Control BMP (or suite of BMPs) to remove pollutants of concern from any portion of the runoff produced by the 85th percentile twenty-four (24) hour design storm (see 20.717.020 (C)(4)) that is not retained on-site using an LID or comparable approach. - (b) Use Treatment Control BMPs Prior to Infiltration Where Necessary and Effective.
 Where infiltration BMPs are not adequate to remove a specific pollutant of concern attributed to the development, an effective Treatment Control BMP (or suite of BMPs) shall be required prior to infiltration of runoff, or else an alternative BMP that does not involve infiltration shall be substituted for the infiltration BMP. - (c) Select Treatment Control BMPs Effective for Pollutants of Concern.
 Where a Treatment Control BMP is required, a BMP (or suite of BMPs) shall be selected that has been shown to be effective in reducing the pollutants of concern generated by the proposed land use. - (d) Implement Site Design and Source Control BMPs First.
 Site design measures and Source Control BMPs shall be implemented, as applicable, to reduce runoff and reduce pollutant loads, prior to designing and implementing Treatment Control BMPs. - (e) Give Preference to Bioretention Facilities.
-Bioretention facilities (designed using the specifications found in the Mendocino County LID Manual) shall be used to treat, infiltrate, or evapotranspire the runoff produced by the 85th percentile, 24-hour design storm, as a preference to directing stormwater runoff to existing stormwater outfalls. - (f) Size Flow-Through BMPs Properly.
-Flow-through BMPs shall be designed to treat two times the runoff produced by the 85th percentile 1-hour storm event. - (8) Runoff Control BMPs.
-Runoff Control BMPs shall be implemented, if needed, when site design measures and LID BMPs are not adequate to minimize adverse post-development changes in runoff volumes, flow rate, timing, and duration, which may adversely impact coastal waters, habitat, and real property through hydromodification.
+Bioretention facilities (designed using the specifications found in the Mendocino County LID Manual) shall be used to treat, infiltrate, or evapotranspire the runoff produced by the 85th percentile, twenty-four (24) hour design storm, as a preference to directing stormwater runoff to existing stormwater outfalls.